Deep-Learning Based Adaptive Ultrasound Imaging from Sub-Nyquist Channel Data: Introduction

 To circumvent the long processing time and the high computational cost, a variety of techniques have emerged which enable reconstruction of the beamformed signal from partial data.
-In \cite{Chernyakova2014, Wagner2012}, the authors shift the process of time-alignment to the frequency domain by drawing a connection between the set of Fourier coefficients of the received signals pre-alignment and the set of Fourier coefficients of the beamformed signal, allowing to sample the former at their effective Nyquist rate.
-They consider also reduction to a sub-Nyquist rate by sampling only a subset of the Fourier coefficients of the received signals.
-Reconstruction is then performed using compressed sensing methods \cite{EldarYoninaC.Kutyniok2012, Eldar2015a}, relying on the Finite-Rate-of-Innovation (FRI) structure of the beamformed signal \cite{Tur2011, Eldar2015b, EldarYoninaC.Kutyniok2012}.
+In \cite{Chernyakova2014, FourierDomainReconstruction2016}, the authors shift the process of time-alignment to the frequency domain by drawing a connection between the set of Fourier coefficients of the received signals pre-alignment and the set of Fourier coefficients of the beamformed signal, allowing to sample the former at their effective Nyquist rate.
+A reduction to a sub-Nyquist rate is also considered, by sampling only a subset of the Fourier coefficients of the received signals.
+Reconstruction is then performed using compressed sensing (CS) methods \cite{eldar2015sampling,eldar2012compressed,CompressedSensing2012}, relying on the Finite-Rate-of-Innovation structure of the beamformed signal \cite{Tur2011, eldar2015sampling, eldar2012compressed}.

 In \cite{Cohen2018}, a method is proposed to reduce the data and hardware burden by using sparse arrays, namely, only a subset of the receive elements are activated.
-Processing is then performed by convolutional beamforming, which is shown to preserve the array beampattern under appropriate conditions on the chosen array \cite{Cohen2020}.
+Processing is then performed by convolutional beamforming, which is shown to preserve the array beampattern under appropriate conditions on the chosen array \cite{cohen2020sparse}.
 More specifically, the achieved beampattern is equivalent to that of a virtual array given by the sum co-array of the sparse array.
 Thus, using a sparse array whose sum co-array includes a full uniform linear array, yields enhanced resolution and contrast from fewer transmitting elements.
-This method is integrated with Fourier domain beamforming in \cite{Mamistvalov2020}, allowing sub-sampling in both space and time and paving the way to wireless ultrasound.
+This method is integrated with Fourier domain beamforming in \cite{Mamistvalov2020,mamistvalov2020compressed}, allowing sub-sampling in both space and time.

 The above mentioned works perform recovery from the partial samples by solving a minimization problem in an iterative manner.
-The process is repeated for every acquisition angle in the frame, resulting in long processing times.
-Moreover, fixed weighting is applied on the signals prior to their summation, which results in degraded image resolution in comparison to adaptive methods.
+Since the process is repeated for every acquisition angle in the frame, this results in long processing times.
+Moreover, fixed weighting is applied on the signals prior to their summation, which results in degraded image resolution in comparison to adaptive beamforming methods \cite{Capon1969,Luijten2019}.
+To improve on this, one would prefer to replace the fixed weighting with adaptive weights; However, those are calculated per scanned depth and transmission angle, making the process computationally expensive.